 - 1. External leaks (usually found around the base of the cylinder).

-- A. Load moment sensing system sense line hose and fittings.
+- A. Rated Capacity sensing system hose and fittings.

 - B. End casting welds.

 - C. Cartridge O-Rings.

 - D. Cross-drilled passages and plugs.

 - 2. Internal leaks (bypassing within the cylinder or holding cartridge).
 There are two thins that must be checked in order to isolate the source of the leakage:

-- A. Holding cartridge
+- A. Holding cartridge leaks: